m4xshen/m4xshen.dev/content/posts/setup-nextjs-with-airbnb-eslint-prettier-typescript-and-tailwindcss.md

 tags: ["web", "frontend"]
 ---

-🚀 Before we dive into the main topic, I want to share a recent project of mine: [repohistory](https://github.com/repohistory/repohistory).
-Designed for GitHub users, it extends repo traffic history tracking well beyond the usual 14-day period, offering deeper project insights.
-Now, let’s delve into today’s focus…

 In this tutorial you'll learn how to setup a Next.js project with Airbnb ESLint, Prettier, Typescript and Tailwind CSS in a correct way so that you don't need to turn off a lot of rules inside `.eslintrc.json` anymore.

 ## Create Project